 Fig. \ref{fig:handling_airsar_oversampling_practice_full_pol} shows that the over-sampling issue is also present in AIRSAR Flevoland dataset,

-eventhough to a much lesser-extent. %with the nominal 4-look data actually have an effective number-of-look around 3.22 only.
+even though it is to a much lesser-extent. %with the nominal 4-look data actually have an effective number-of-look around 3.22 only.

 The ``corrected'' effective number-of-look offer observably better match between the model and real-life data.